zdravkov/kendo-docs/api/javascript/dataviz/geometry/rect.md

 #### Returns

-`kendo.dataviz.geometry.Rect` The new Rect instance.
+`kendo.geometry.Rect` The new Rect instance.

 ### union